 - Strong editorial and analytical skills, and written and verbal communication skills.

-- Commitment to empowering new voices in poetry, especially from underrepresented groups (Brown and Black voices, Queer voices, voices that are decentered and marginalized).
+- Commitment to empowering new voices in fiction, especially from underrepresented groups (Brown and Black voices, Queer voices, voices that are decentered and marginalized).

-Time Period: This is a one-year appointment with the availability of an extension, consisting of 15-30 hours/month and flexible scheduling.
+Time Period: This is a one-year appointment with availability of extension, consisting of 5-10 hours/month and flexible scheduling.
 Note that most monthly team meetings tend to take place in the evenings Eastern Time.

 Salary: This is a volunteer position.